CleverCloud/rust-guidelines/README.md

 ### Serialization

-Prefer serde-based solutions if no IDL is available
+Prefer serde-based solutions if no definition language is available

 #### Protobuf